|David Cunningham's first significant

 television collaborations with visual artists which has included John Latham,

-David Hall, Stephen Partridge, Bruce McLean and Tony Sinden.
-Related work
+David Hall, Stephen Partridge, Bruce McLean, Tony Sinden and a long

 has included the production and treatment of sound for installation and